 Is Hummus good for your diet?

 There’s a little argue about the culinary virtues of hummus.
 There is some confusion and misunderstanding about it’s nutritional value, though.
 Is hummus good for you?
+Is it good for your health?
 Will it make you fat?
 Is it really that rich in vitamins and other healthy stuff, or is all that merely a myth, encouraged by people with commercial interests?

 Also read: Hummus Nutritional Facts